Brexit: Amber Rudd, UK work and pensions secretary resigns from Cabinet | DW | 07.09.2019

 Boris Johnson has been adamant that the UK will leave the EU on the agreed leave date of the October 31, saying that he would rather be "dead in a ditch" than seek a postponement, which he sees as leaving the government and Parliament with no obvious solution.

-In order to break this deadlock over Brexit he has attempted a number of approaches,including proroguing parliament in addition to the latest calls for a general election.
-There is due to be a further vote on whether or not to hold a general election on Monday, where Johnson needs two-thirds of the House of Commons to vote in favor of calling an election.
+To break the Brexit deadlock, he attempted several new approaches including proroguing Parliament and calling for a general election.
+There is due to be a further vote on whether to hold a general election on Monday, where Johnson needs two-thirds of the House of Commons to vote in favor of the motion.

-However, Labour and other opposition parties are unwilling to go to the polls in a general election unless they can ensure that Johnson will not take the UK out of the EU on October 31 without a withdrawal agreement.
-This followed meetings by Labour Party leader Jeremy Corbyn on Friday with the UK main opposition parties: the Liberal Democrats, the Scottish National Party and Welsh party Plaid Cymru.
+However, Labour and other opposition parties have said they are unwilling to send Britons back to the polls unless Johnson is left unable to take the UK out of the European Union on October 31 without a withdrawal agreement.

 High profile dismissals